-DATA CONTROLLER is someone who determines the purposes for which and the manner in which any personal data are or are to be processed. i.e. someone who collects it and controls its contents and use in the present case, Ipswich Borough Council.
+DATA CONTROLLER is someone who determines the purposes for which and the manner in which any personal data are or are to be processed. i.e. someone who collects it and controls its contents and use, in the present case, Ipswich Borough Council.

 PERSONAL DATA is information which relates to a living individual who can be identified from that information (or from that and other information in the possession of the Data Controller), including any expression of opinion about the individual and any indication of the intentions of the data controller or any other person in respect to that individual.
 This covers data containing such information as addresses, telephone numbers, etc, as well as data containing actual names.
 It could also cover references by title if these are sufficiently specific e.g. Chief Executive, Head of Legal and Democratic services, IT Operations Manager.
-It also covers data that can be associated with an individual using other data in the data controller's possession e.g. if computer data had a works number as an identifier, but a manual file related the works number to the name of an individual, the personal data would still be covered by the Act.
-See Appendix 1 regarding the test questions to be asked to determine whether data is personal data
+It also covers data that can be associated with an individual using other data in the data controller's possession e.g. if computer data had a works number as an identifier, but a manual file related the works number to the name of an individual, the personal data would still be covered by the law.
 DATA SUBJECT is an individual who is the subject of personal data.
 Every living person, therefore, is capable of being a data subject and in the case of IBC that could be its employees or individuals at third parties with whom it deals e.g. a project manager for a contractor undertaking some maintenance works.

 RECIPIENT is defined as any person to whom personal data is disclosed (this includes employees of a data controller).

-SPECIAL CATEGORY PERSONAL DATA is defined as data relating
+SPECIAL CATEGORY PERSONAL DATA is defined as data relating to:

-- to: - a) the racial or ethnic origin of the Data Subject; - b) their political opinions; - c) their religious or philosophical beliefs; - d) whether they are a member of a trade union; - e) genetic data; - f) biometric data (where this is used for identification purposes); - g) their physical or mental health condition; - h) their sex life or sexual orientation.
+- a) the racial or ethnic origin of the Data Subject; - b) their political opinions; - c) their religious or philosophical beliefs; - d) whether they are a member of a trade union; - e) genetic data; - f) biometric data (where this is used for identification purposes); - g) their physical or mental health condition; - h) their sex life or sexual orientation.